rohitraibagkar/Path-Planning/README.md

 Process to plan, generate and interpolate path from start point to end point using PRM (Probabilistic Road Map) algorithm is defined in method `prmAlgo` function, from line `523` to `600`

+Process to generate and draw 2D trajectory without interpolation is defined in method `NoInterPol` function, from line `268` to line `287`